hack-to-distinguished/http_c/README.md

 This project is composed of two core components:

 ## 🔧 HTTP_C Web Server
-A custom-built HTTP/1.1 web server written from scratch in C.
+- A custom-built HTTP/1.1 web server written from scratch in C.
-It uses a thread pool to efficiently handle multiple simultaneous client connections, enabling fast and scalable request processing.
+- It uses a thread pool to efficiently handle multiple simultaneous client connections, enabling fast and scalable request processing.
+- Uses stateful parsing for HTTP Request Packets:

 ## 💬 Messaging System
-A real-time messaging platform that leverages the WebSocket protocol for persistent, bidirectional communication.
+- A real-time messaging platform that leverages the WebSocket protocol for persistent, bidirectional communication.
-It features a TypeScript-based frontend that allows users to send and receive messages seamlessly.
+- It features a TypeScript-based frontend that allows users to send and receive messages seamlessly.

 ---